 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 Capital represents equity attributable to equity holders of the parent.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-The Group is not subject to any externally imposed capital requirements except for the obligation under the lease guarantees given by RHIHL in connection with the leasing of certain hotel properties from Regal REIT and the undertakings under corporate guarantees given by the Company for banking facilities granted to certain subsidiaries to maintain a minimum consolidated tangible net worth, which has been complied with during the year.
+The Group is not subject to any externally imposed capital requirements except for the obligation under the lease guarantees given by RHIHL in connection with the leasing of certain hotel properties from Regal REIT and the undertakings under a corporate guarantee given by PHL for banking facilities granted to certain subsidiaries to maintain a minimum consolidated tangible net worth of PHL, which has been complied with during the years.
 No changes were made in the objectives, policies or processes for managing capital during the years ended 31st December, 2016 and 31st December, 2015.